-- Kingsmill bread is kosher and carries the "SKA" mark (Sephardic Kashrut Authority)
+- Kingsmill bread and other bread products are kosher and carry the "SKA" mark (Sephardic Kashrut Authority) as does Bergen Bread.

 - Sainsbury’s supermarket at Cameron Toll has a selection of kosher products an the World Foods aisle and carries kosher supplies for Pesach a few weeks before, though the supply can be irregular.
 Kosher Grape Juice (white and red) is available in this section on the bottom shelf.

 - They stock frozen Yarden Chicken, Rakusen's 'Mister Rak's Mini Potato Latkes' and Tofutti Non-Dairy Frozen Dessert (Vanilla and Chocolate) in a special "kosher" freezer compartment.
 (With acknowledgment to the EHC website)

 - They also stock kosher wine in their wine section - both Palwin No. 10 and Kedem wines are available.
 They also stock Sabra Hummous (variant spelling) with pine nuts which have a "K" mark and may be found in the chiller cabinets where the spreads are.
 This sometimes gets moved around in Sainsbury's so you may have to hunt for it - it is often in one of the small stands at the back of the store near the deli counter.

 - A Manchester kosher butcher and deli (J.A.Hyman, Titanics, http://titanics.co.uk 0161 792 1888) makes deliveries to Edinburgh.